Wissam-El-Labban/lazyvim-config/README.md

 vscode color: https://github.com/Mofiqul/vscode.nvim

-init lua file contents are what should be used if you want a colorscheme to persist (in our case its vscode).
+init lua file contents are what should be used if you want a colorscheme to persist (in our case its vscode). to run the copilot plugins, you will need the latest version of node js.